 California Department of Conservation Sees 100% Improvement in Driver Behavior

-Choosing a telematics solution can be a long, drawn-out process, particularly for a government agency.
+Choosing and implementing vehicle telematics software can be a long, drawn-out process, particularly for an government agency managing complex infrastructure requirements.
 So, when a team needs to make a switch, it can be even more challenging.
 The California Department of Conservation faced such a scenario in early 2020, but by choosing Sawatch Labs, they were able to make the switch quickly—resulting in 100% improvement in driver behavior and efficiency.

 The Challenge: Making a Telematics Switch